cspen/SOS-CPS/README.md

 the requested data, returns the data is unavailable, or throws an exception.
 Logic flow then returns to the controller.
 The controller then invokes the view and logic flows ends with a response being sent to the client.

+Controller: Accepts all input.
+All application logic goes here
+Model: Basically an API for the database
+View: Manages Output and "Look and Feel"